sojohnnysaid/therapybox/users/tests/test_a_user_can_register/notes/notepad.md

 users perspective:
-    ✅ user goes to the homepage
+    ✅ user goes to the library
     ✅ if user not logged in they will see a register link ✅ user will click the link
     ✅ user will be brought to the register page user will fill out the form
-    on success user will be redirected to homepage user will see a success message
+    on success user will be redirected to library user will see a success message